 Esso Golden Ring Tournament

 All SCRA teams are expected to enter Ringette Calgary’s Esso Golden Ring Tournament held in January each year in Calgary.
-Details about this tournament are available online at www.essogoldenring.ca.
+The application form is typically available in late Sept / early Oct.
+Check the website for info at www.essogoldenring.ca.
 A few points to note:

 - Teams are responsible to cover the entry fee into this tournament out of their team funds.